goodwinc/metis-copy/class_lectures/week10-kojak2/04/pair.md

 Hint: for the analytical solution, remember the power of conditional probability / the law of total probability

-Hint: remember the amoeba problem!
+Hint2: remember the amoeba problem!

+Hint3: an alternate way of thinking about the problem: do you think there might be a markov chain in there somewhere?